Effective Ways to Break Free from Phone Addiction

 fizkes/Shutterstock.com

 Following on from the previous point about rules and boundaries, another method you can try is to designate times of the day when you don’t use your phone.
-For example, a lot of people try to switch off their phones in the evening, after 7 or 8 pm, so that they can spend quality time with the family and get into a more relaxed state of mind before going to bed.
+For example, most people try to switch off their phones in the evening, after 7 or 8 pm, so that they can spend quality time with the family and get into a more relaxed state of mind before going to bed.

 Digital Locks

-If you find that simply making up your own rules and boundaries doesn’t work, because you have a habit of breaking them, you could also try a technological approach by using digital locks.
+If you find that simply making up your own rules and boundaries doesn’t work because you have a habit of breaking them, you could also try a technological approach by using digital locks.
 There are various apps and features you can use on your phone to effectively lock it at certain times of the day, blocking you from using it, except in emergencies.
 You can also block certain apps or websites to prevent procrastination.

 Related: How to Lock Apps on Android – All Possible Ways Revealed!